Our Services

 Rev. Stetter received a Master of Divinity, cum laude, from Boston University School of Theology.
 She has a bachelor’s degree in music and a master’s degree in English, both from Eastern New Mexico University.
 She is an Ordained Elder in Full Connection with the United Methodist Church.
 She is also Ecclesiastically Endorsed for Hospital Chaplaincy by the United Methodist Endorsing Agency.

 Rev. Stetter has experience serving as a pastor as well as a hospital chaplain.
 She spent six years in Pueblo, Colorado serving as the Director of Mission Integration and Spiritual Care at St Mary-Corwin Medical Center.
 She is bilingual in English and Spanish.
-She grew up in Aztec and is excited to be back in the Four Corners, dedicated to serving patients, families, staff and communities through her purpose as San Juan Regional Medical Center’s Chaplain.
+She grew up in Aztec and is dedicated to serving patients, families, staff and communities in the Four Corners through her purpose as San Juan Regional Medical Center’s Chaplain.

 Back to Top